00jeremy00/Notes/README.txt

-Just a repo for notes for my classes.
+Just a repo for notes for my classes, and it also serves to refamiliarize me with git.